Super Bowl LI halftime show: Multimedia

 Designers Bruce Rodgers of Tribe Inc., LeRoy Bennett, and lighting designer Bob Barnhart of 22 Degrees handled the show's production work.
 All Access Staging & Productions, the creators of previous Super Bowl halftime stages, built the stage.
 Its key features included a main platform, two towers, three star-shaped side stages, a piano dome and a stage lift.
 The towers were about 30 ft tall and could be carried by carts to the field for set-up.
 All Access had just over four weeks to create the pieces and the main stage.
 It required 17 trucks for storage and transport.
-The show used a LED system from Verrents and sound by ATK Audiotek.
-A record number of about 5,000 LED lights were embedded in the stage.
+The show used a light-emitting diode (LED) system from Verrents and sound by ATK Audiotek.
+About 5,000 LED lights were embedded in the stage.
 Special effects group Strictly FX handled the pyrotechnics.

 Both Rodgers and Bennett combined their ideas for the show, with input from Barnhart and special effects designer Mark Grega from FX.
 Rodgers described the stage setup as "the most intense technological and visually impactful epic possible".
 The show featured a field cast led by KP Terry; they used Glow Motion LED batons, creating a 3D moving pixel show.
 Glow Motion, a Nashville-based company, programmed each individual baton to sync with the music played.
 "All our field cast and staging experts, technicians and vendors [had] stepped up to support the vision, and Gaga herself, having embraced the concept early on, [had] taken on the task with more interest and heart than any other artist that I've worked with in the last 11 years," Rodgers concluded.

 Production Resource Group (PRG) supplied the show's lighting.
 PRG's Chris Conti shared Barnhart's floor plan for the lighting setup, which used DMX512 to control the system.
 Barnhart recalled that "[the] show was a little more complicated this year, due to the amount of scenery that we normally don't have on a halftime show", but it was better since there were no video backdrops.
 An array of 36 Clay Paky Sharpy fixtures was added around the roof of NRG Stadium, which lit the Houston night sky with light beams.
 Barnhart also arranged a backlight array fixture, using Philips Vari-Lite VL4000 and PRG Best Boy.
 LED tape, controlled by the lighting team, was used around the main production area.
 They could light the stage from afar.
 Director Hamish Hamilton and his crew devised their own way of capturing and transmitting the show for the live audience.